nullb0rn/passwordstrengthchecker/README.md

-This is a python app designed to check your password strength.It also recommends a better password if yourv password is considered weak by the parameters I defined.
+This is a python app designed to check your password strength.It also recommends a better password if your password is considered weak by the parameters I defined.